 Early trauma shapes us.
 As soon as I was old enough, I embarked on a towel journey through Egyptian cotton, Turkish cotton until at last, I discovered the incredible benefits of blended bamboo.
 (Here is a review of my favorite bamboo towel.)

-Here are my top 7 bamboo towel benefits, in no particular order:
+Here are the 7 best bamboo towel benefits, in no particular order:

 My husband uses really, really thick cotton towels.
 He likes them, but oh man, they are scratchy and coarse.
 My bamboo blend towels are medium-thick, but you cannot beat their softness.
 There is really no comparison between cotton and bamboo.
 Because of the texture, bamboo towels should be a no-brainer for anyone with sensitive skin.

 A bamboo towel is made from 100% bamboo viscose.
 It is made by a process that grinds bamboo stalks and leaves, soaks them in a solution, presses them into a parchment, and then spins the parchment into yarn called ‘bamboo viscose’ or ‘regenerated bamboo.

 A blended bamboo towel, however, is 30-60% bamboo viscose blended with other fabrics, such as Egyptian cotton or combed Turkish cotton, hemp or spandex.
 The reason for a blended bamboo is to create a textile that is soft and fluffy.